EnMAP-Box/enmap-box/enmapbox/apps/SpecDeepMap/README.md

 conda env create -n specdeepmap_gpu_time_capsul --file=https://raw.githubusercontent.com/EnMAP-Box/enmap-box/main/enmapbox/apps/SpecDeepMap/conda_envs/specdeepmap_gpu_time_capsul.yml
 ```

 If you want to use a newer CUDA version or have problems installing the pytorch wheel for GPU, you can first create the CPU time capsul environment, then re-install PyTorch using the appropriate pip install command for cuda enabling (as shown in Step 2: Install PyTorch with CUDA (e.g. CUDA 12.4)).
+If you use a newer cuda version, keep in mind that it has to be compaitbel with pytorch/torch=2.6.0.
 Activate environment using conda activate specdeepmap_cpu_time_capsul or conda activate specdeepmap_cgu_time_capsul

 # License